 Course Enquiry

-Classrooms integrate with Google Docs, Sheets, Slides, Sites, Earth, Calendar, and Gmail, and can be reinforced with Google Hangouts or Meet for live teaching or inquiries.
-In this article, we will explore how Google classroom can be integrated into everyday class activities and scaffold individual students' curriculum learning.
+Google Classroom integrates seamlessly with other Google applications including Docs, Sheets, Slides, Sites, Earth, Calendar, and Gmail.
+Teachers can enhance their virtual classrooms with Google Hangouts or Meet for live instruction and real-time questions, while integrating safeguarding tools to ensure student safety in digital learning environments.
+In this article, we will explore how Google Classroom can be integrated into everyday class activities and scaffold individual students' curriculum learning.

 How much does Google Classroom cost?